Connect With Us

 If you are experiencing minor to severe foot or heel pain, it’s recommended to speak with your podiatrist about the possibilities of using orthotics.
 A podiatrist can determine which type of orthotic is right for you and allow you to take the first steps towards being pain-free.

-If you have any questions please contact our offices located in Southlake, Keller (Fort Worth), Hurst, North Richland Hills, Flower Mound, and Argyle, TX .
+If you have any questions please contact our offices located in Southlake, Keller (Fort Worth), Hurst, North Richland Hills, Flower Mound, Argyle, and Denton, TX. .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 The ankles are incredible joints that allow us to move our feet.
 Unfortunately, these joints are frequently the site of sprains or strains.
 An ankle sprain is rather common and occurs when a ligament in the ankle is overstretched or torn.
 A strain is not as frequent, and they develop when one of the muscles or tendons in the ankle become overstretched or torn.
 Certain factors can increase one’s risk of sustaining an ankle sprain or strain.
 These may include exercising with poor athletic conditioning, not warming up or stretching properly prior to beginning or ending a new activity, continuing to exercise despite muscle and ligament fatigue, carrying excess weight, and wearing non-supportive or ill-fitting shoes.
 If you are experiencing any type of ankle pain, please seek the care of a podiatrist as soon as possible.